Planning Survey And Evaluation Question And Answers

 • Desired geographic area

-• Types: outcome & process
+• Types: outcome and process

 • Activities include